xpdAcq/xpdAcq/doc/quickstart.rst

   integrate_and_save_last()   # the most recent scan

-You could use this instead of ``save_last_tiff()`` as part of your acquisition sequence by typing it in the ``collection`` environment.
+You could use this instead of ``save_last_tiff()`` as part of your acquisition sequence by typing it in the ``collection-yyQn.x`` environment.

-Or use these in the ``analysis`` environment to be analyzing data over here as the data are being collected over there...
+Or use these in the ``analysis-yyQn.x`` environment to be analyzing data over here as the data are being collected over there...

 .. code-block:: python